South American total solar eclipse December 14

 After that, the new moons of July, August, September, October and November 2021, will all fly to the north of the sun, until the new moon meets up with the sun for a total solar eclipse on December 4, 2021.

-Most generally – though not always – solar eclipses recur in periods of 6 lunar months (6 returns to new moon).
+Most generally – though not always – solar eclipses recur in periods of six lunar months (six returns to new moon).
 Because the lunar year of 12 lunar months is nearly 11 days shy of one calendar year, the solar eclipses in the following year often come 10 to 11 days earlier by the calendar.

 Solar eclipses for the years 2020 and 2021